ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     - Set `version:` in `source-customization/dev/tier1-root-sync/setters-version.yaml` to the new tag or commit SHA noted earlier.
     - Hydrate the repo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/dev`.
+    - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
-    - Validate the `dev` environment in GCP.
+    - Validate landing zone and workload functionalities for the `dev` environment in GCP.
 Proceed to `uat` if successful, restart the process if not.
 1. `uat`:
     - Set `version:` in `source-customization/uat/tier1-root-sync/setters-version.yaml` to the same value as `dev`.
     - Hydrate the repo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/uat`.
+    - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
-    - Validate the `uat` environment in GCP.
+    - Validate landing zone and workload functionalities for the `uat` environment in GCP.
 Proceed to `prod` if successful, restart the process if not.
 1. `prod`:
     - Set `version:` in `source-customization/prod/tier1-root-sync/setters-version.yaml` to the same value as `uat`.
     - Hydrate the repo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/prod`.
+    - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
-    - Validate the `prod` environment in GCP.
+    - Validate landing zone and workload functionalities for the `prod` environment in GCP.
 Restart the process if not successful.